elopio/docs/source/includes/_glossary.md

 A Parent Universe is a [Universe](#universe) that has spawned [Child Universes](#child-universe) because a [Fork](#fork) had occurred on the Parent Universe and caused it to make new Universes.
 In other words, [Locked Universes](#locked-universe) are Parent Universes to the Universes created due to the Fork.

+## Payout Distribution Hash

+The Payout Distribution Hash is a sha3 hash of the [Payout Numerator](#payout-numerator).
+When a [Market](#market) is [Awaiting Finalization](#market-awaiting-finalization) it is said to have a tentative Winning Payout Distribution Hash.
+Once the Market is Finalized then the tentative hash becomes the Winning Payout Distribution Hash.
+Payout Distribution Hash's of [Forked Markets](#forked-markets) are used as identifiers for [Child Universes](#child-universe) and [Parent Universes](#parent-universe).

+## Payout Numerator

+A Payout Numerator is an array with a length equal to the number of [Outcomes](#outcome) for a [Market](#market).
+Each value in the Array is required to be 0 or a positive number that does not exceed the [Number of Ticks](#number-of-ticks) for the Market.
+Further, the total sum of all the values contained within the Payout Numerator array should be equaled to the Number of Ticks for the Market.
+A quick example, on a [Binary Market](#binary-market) with 1000 [Ticks](#tick), if we wanted to submit a [Report](#report) that stakes [REP](#rep) on Outcome `0`, we would submit a Payout Numerator that looks like this `[1000, 0]`.
+Payout Numerators are a breakdown of how Markets should payout, or the Payout Distribution, when [Finalized](#finalized-market), so in the above example, only shares of Outcome `0` will payout on the Finalized Market.
+Valid Payout Numerators are hashed using sha3, and becomes a [Payout Distribution Hash](#payout-distribution-hash).

 ## Position

 A Position is the amount of [Shares](#share) that is owned (a long position) or borrowed and then sold (a short position) by an individual.
 A position can be profitable or unprofitable, depending on [Market](#market) movements.
 Positions can be Open or Closed.
 An Open Position simply means you currently own the shares, where as a closed position means you have now redeemed your shares and have cashed out for currency.
 Closing a short positions means you are buying the Shares of the [Outcome](#outcome) you are short on, where as closing a long position means selling the Shares you own.